-You can configure global devtools settings by adding any of the following files to the \$HOME/.config/spring-boot folder:
+You can configure global devtools settings by adding any of the following files to the

+\$HOME/.config/spring-boot directory:

-1. spring-boot-devtools.properties
+- 1. spring-boot-devtools.properties

-- 2. spring-boot-devtools.yaml - 3. spring-boot-devtools.yml
+- 2. spring-boot-devtools.yaml

+- 3. spring-boot-devtools.yml

 Any properties added to these file apply to all Spring Boot applications on your machine that use devtools.
-For example, to configure restart to always use a trigger file, you would add the following property:
+For example, to configure restart to always use a trigger file, you would add the following property to your spring-boot-devtools file: